 You’re lucky if you don’t know someone who lies regularly, and apparently for no reason.
 Unfortunately, most people know someone like that.
 We often give them a pass and write it off as part of their nature, but that’s not good for us.

-There are many different reasons for lying, and even if you can’t see what the reason is, the person lying feels it.
-The problem is, even if you understand why they’re lying it’s still not acceptable behavior.
+There are many different reasons for lying, and even if you can’t see what the reason is, the person lying knows it.
+The problem is, even if you understand why they’re lying, it’s still not acceptable behavior.

 Lies can snowball and become huge problems.
 For your sake and your sanity, it’s best to avoid people who constantly lie.

 If you have a friend who lives their life in the midst of the craziest drama, then they’re probably not very genuine.
 Likewise, if your friend lives to talk about the drama of other people’s lives, they’re a friend you can do without.
 Toxic people thrive on drama.

 Don’t just assume drama is negative.
 People that live life by being very grandiose and extravagant are also drawn to drama, just a different kind.
 This is sometimes harder to spot, and it’s hard to give up because this type of drama can be very fun and even addicting.

 A version of a famous quote by Oscar Wilde goes something like this, “Imitation is the sincerest form of flattery.”

 If you think about it, it’s pretty valid.
 If you like the way someone dresses, you may try to dress like them.
 That makes sense, and it’s actually a compliment.
 But if you have a friend who is always copying you, it doesn’t feel like a compliment.
 It feels aggressive and makes you unhappy.
 That’s because people who do that are usually just trying to be liked, and they’re not giving you their genuine selves.